b1azik3n/prac/readme.md

-# this is our local repo now
+# this is our local repo nowgit